Active learning for level set estimation under input uncertainty and its extensions: Proposed method

 \subsection{Acquisition function}

-Here, we propose an acquisition function to determine the next input point and the evaluation cost of the input point.
 We extend the MILE acquisition function proposed by \cite{zanette2018robust}.
 MILE is based on the idea that the next evaluation point is the point that maximizes the expected classification improvement when a new point is added.
 Since inputs have cost-dependent uncertainty in our setting, we consider the \emph{integral} with respect to the input distribution of the expected classification improvement, and define the integral divided by the cost as our acquisition function value.
 Moreover, by using the randomized strategy, we can show that our proposed algorithm converges with probability 1.